BuiDatHust/FbCloneAPI/README.md

 # FbCloneAPI

-A simple backend for FB clone project!
+A simple backend for FaceBook clone project!